China–Zambia relations: Chinese development finance to Zambia

 China's Belt and Road initiative has financed hundreds of infrastructure projects in dozens of countries, including Zambia.
 Chinese project loans often come in the form of build-operate-transfer (BOT), resulting in Chinese or joint management of specific projects, although there is usually never a complete take-over of institutions.
 In Zambia, this is the case for the hydropower projects with ZESCO, the digitalisation of the broadcasting service ZNBC, and two airports.

 Chinese capital investments and loans have faced claims of lacking substantial assessment and affordability guidelines.
 It has been claimed that the repayment capabilities and the credible social benefits of some projects to the Zambian public have failed to be evaluated by Chinese financiers, ultimately contributing to Zambian debt accumulation.
 As a result of the BOT model and a lack of thorough assessments on Zambia's debt repayment capabilities, Zambia is suffering a sovereign-debt crisis, with China as its largest creditor at $6 billion.

 From 2000 to 2011, there are approximately 64 Chinese official development finance projects identified in Zambia through various media reports.
-These projects range from a loan to fund Kafue George Lower power project, to a loan for expanding the Kariba North bank power station near Siavonga, or US$211 million for debt relief in 2006.
+These projects range from a loan to fund Kafue Gorge Lower power project, to a loan for expanding the Kariba North bank power station near Siavonga, or US$211 million for debt relief in 2006.

+Military relations

+China has provided military aid to Zambia, including equipment and training programs.
+Cooperation includes defense agreements and exchanges, strengthening Zambia's security sector.